Fields' day: No. 3 Ohio State routs No. 2 Clemson 49-28

 Fields’ day: No. 3 Ohio State routs No. 2 Clemson 49-28New

-NEW ORLEANS (AP) — Justin Fields threw six touchdown passes to outshine Trevor Lawrence and No. 3 Ohio State avenged last season’s painful College Football Playoff loss to Clemson with a 49-28 victory in the Sugar Bowl semifinal.
-The Buckeyes (7-0) head the CFP championship game for the first time since the inaugural playoff to face No. 1 Alabama on Jan.
+NEW ORLEANS (AP) — Justin Fields threw six touchdown passes to outshine Trevor Lawrence, and No. 3 Ohio State avenged last season’s painful College Football Playoff loss to Clemson with a 49-28 victory in the Sugar Bowl semifinal.
+The 7-0 Buckeyes head to the CFP championship game for the first time since the inaugural playoff to face No. 1 Alabama on Jan.
 11 at Hard Rock Stadium in South Florida.
-Ohio State beat the Crimson Tide in the semifinals on the way to the 2014 national championship and will now have to go through mighty ’Bama.
-Lawrence is the presumptive No. 1 pic in the NFL draft, but Fields outplayed him on this night, going 22 for 28 for 385 yards and setting a Sugar Bowl record for TD passes.
+Ohio State beat the Crimson Tide in the semifinals on the way to the 2014 national championship and will now have to go through mighty ’Bama again.
+Lawrence is the presumptive No. 1 pick in the NFL draft, but Fields outplayed him on this night, setting a Sugar Bowl record for TD passes.